pneyrinck/corecontrol/README.md

 * OSC programs are not modular.
 All controls are organized into a single flat space.
 * OSC does not provide for more more than one OSC program to be controlling another program.

-The OCI protocol is designed to solve these limitations.
-OCI messages are tiny no matter how large the system is and no matter what the control addresses are.
-OCI lets modules describe themselves with rich metadata.
-OCI provides hierarchical sub-modules for modular and organized control.
-OCI allows any number of control surfaces to be controlling a single data model.
+The CC message format is designed to solve these limitations.
+CC control messages are tiny no matter how large the system is and no matter what the control addresses are.
+CC lets modules describe themselves with rich metadata.
+CC provides hierarchical sub-modules for modular and organized control.
+CC allows any number of control surfaces to be controlling a single data model.

 ###### Core Control Module Roles